Betsy-Tacy Houses: Betsy-Tacy Society

 The Betsy-Tacy Society was founded in 1990 by a group of fans in Mankato, Minnesota.
 Their mission was to promote awareness of the books and preserve the local landmarks depicted by Maud Hart Lovelace.

-Concerned about the Betsy-Tacy series going out of print, to bring the books back the Society launched a letter-writing campaign successfully convincing HarperCollins to reprint the first four books by 1992.
+Concerned about the Betsy-Tacy series going out of print, the Society launched a letter-writing campaign successfully convincing HarperCollins to reprint the first four books by 1992.
 Their efforts ultimately led to all ten Betsy-Tacy books and three Deep Valley books being back in print and still available today.

-After their successful efforts getting the books back in print the Society purchased and restored the childhood homes of Maud Hart (Betsy) and her best friend, Frances Kenney (Tacy) and opened the homes as museums for fans to experience the real-life settings of the books.
+After their successful efforts getting the books back in print, the Society purchased and restored the childhood homes of Maud Hart (Betsy) and her best friend, Frances Kenney (Tacy) and opened the homes as museums for fans to experience the real-life settings of the books.
 Currently the Betsy-Tacy Society has over 700 members and an annual Betsy-Tacy convention.